Updated – May 2026

 Policy Framework

-Essential policies for regulated AI:
+Essential policies for regulated AI agents:

-- AI Use Policy: What can and cannot be done with AI
+- AI Use Policy: What can and cannot be done with AI agents

 - Data Classification Policy: How data is categorized and protected